ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When performing the authorization checks, the Group Manager uses GROUPNAME as TARGETNAME, and "Read" as PERMISSION.

-Otherwise, after a successful processing of the GET request, the Group Manager replies to the Administrator with a 2.05 (Content) response.
-The response has as payload the representation of the group configuration as specified in {{config-repr}}.
+After a successful processing of the GET request, the Group Manager replies to the Administrator with a 2.05 (Content) response.

+The response payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
+In particular, the response has as payload the representation of the group configuration as specified in {{config-repr}}.
 The exact content of the payload reflects the current configuration of the OSCORE group.
 This includes both configuration parameters and status parameters.

-The response payload is a CBOR map, whose possible entries are specified in {{config-repr}}.

 An example of message exchange is shown below.